-This budget represents 2 adults and a 6-year-old son, plus retirement investments.
+This budget represents two adults and a 6-year-old son, plus retirement investments.

-Budget colour chart: If highlighted in blue that means it is a projected expense.
+Budget colour chart: If highlighted in blue, it is a projected expense.

-Spending less than we earn and budgeting has been the easiest way for us to pay down debt and save money.
+Spending less than we earn and budgeting has been the easiest way to pay down debt and save money.